Is Bethel a Cult?

 In a previous article, I put Roman Catholicism under the cult microscope and soon determined the Protestant Reformers were right all along.
 By all measurable standards, the RC belief system is indeed apostate on its face and remains so to this very day.
 No amount of ecumenical lipstick will make that heretical pig even one bit prettier theologically.

-In this article, I’ve felt led of the Spirit to apply to Bethel the selfsame standards for “cult-likeness” I used in that article with the end goal of either establishing or refuting such accusations against them once and for all.
+In this article, I’ve felt led of the Spirit to apply to Bethel the selfsame standards for “cult-likeness” I used in that article.
+My goal is to either establish or refute such accusations against them once and for all.

 My qualifications for making such an evaluation are well over 200 hours of listening to sermons by Bill Johnson and his associate ministers on a wide variety of topics in an equally wide variety of ministry settings.
 Several of those videos I’ve heard more than once.
-Those who would contest my opinion rarely have more than mere sound-bites taken out of context to offer, so I have nothing to fear from them.
+Those who would contest my opinion rarely have more to offer than mere sound-bites taken out of context, so I have nothing to fear from them.

 This is not rocket surgery.
 It all boils down to the answers to 2 simple questions: